NadirZamouche/Data_Jobs_Market_Analysis/README.md

         salary_year_avg DESC;
 ```
 ![Top Paying Skills](assets/top_paying_roles_skills.png)
-*Bar graph visualizing the count of skills for the top 10 paying jobs for data engineers.*
+*Bar graph visualizing the count of skills for the top 10 paying jobs for data engineers*

 ### 3. In-Demand Skills for Data Engineers
 This query helped identify the skills most frequently requested in job postings, directly focus to areas with high demand.